sunpaq/BohdiEngineDemoSwift/Pods/BohdiEngine/README.md

 Please notice that you should have default shaders and sample model in your App's Resource folder. please just copy the following files:

     2.obj
     beengine.mtl
     MCGLRenderer.fsh
     MCGLRenderer.vsh
     MCSkyboxShader.fsh
     MCSkyboxShader.vsh

     from
     <PodRoot>/BohdiEngine/Assets/models
     <PodRoot>/BohdiEngine/Assets/shaders

-for OpenGL setup and Engine usage, please check the Example of this Pod
+for OpenGL setup and Engine usage, please check the Example of this Pod (Objective-C) there also have a demo written use swift: https://github.com/sunpaq/BohdiEngineDemoSwift

 ## Author